componentK/toggl-tempo-sync/README.md

 * `tempoPassword` - password you use to log in to JIRA
 * `tempoBaseURL` - you will need to adjust this to your JIRA url + tempo API path.
 For the most part, just replace `example.com` with the JIRA URL
+* `JiraApiURL` - Atlassian JIRA endpoint
+* `JiraUsername` - normally the atlassian email
+* `JiraAPIKey` - the API key can be retrieved for your Atlassian profile, see [doc]
+* `JiraAccountId` - can be found using the `/myself` endpoint, but not required anymore as we will make the call ourselves to get it
 * `utc` (default: +01:00) - UTC offset to be used for Toggl entry retrieval in *ISO 8601*, e.g. `+01:00` for UTC+1
 * `delete` (default: false) - deletes the specified date entries from Tempo on the Atlassian server
 * `dryRun` (default: false) - runs the command in dry mode, meaning only reading operations will happen, no write operations